Phone: 541-375-0522

 The Foundation: On-Page SEO for Local Trades Businesses

-Before you can rank locally, your website needs to give Google (and your visitors) clear signals about who you are, what you do, and where you do it.
+Before you can rank locally, your website needs to tell Google, and your visitors, clearly and quickly who you are, what you do, and where you do it.

 1. Optimize Your Homepage and Service Pages

-Your homepage should clearly state your trade, your service area, and your value proposition within the first few seconds of a visitor landing on it.
-Search engines reward pages that match user intent, so be explicit.
+A visitor should know your trade, your service area, and why they should pick you within a few seconds of landing on your homepage.
+Search engines reward pages that match what the searcher actually wants, so don’t make them guess.

-- Create a dedicated page for each core service (e.g., “Water Heater Repair,” “Roof Replacement,” “Panel Upgrades”) rather than lumping everything onto one page.
+- Build a dedicated page for each core service (“Water Heater Repair,” “Roof Replacement,” “Panel Upgrades”) instead of cramming everything onto one page

-- Include your primary keyword naturally in the page title, first paragraph, and at least one subheading.
+- Work your primary keyword naturally into the page title, the first paragraph, and at least one subheading

-- Include a clear call-to-action (phone number, contact form, or booking widget) above the fold.
+- Put a clear call-to-action — phone number, contact form, booking widget — above the fold

 2. Create Location Pages for Each Service Area

-If you serve multiple towns or counties, build individual location pages rather than trying to rank one page for every city.
-A well-structured location page includes:
+If you cover multiple towns or counties, build a page for each one rather than trying to rank a single page for every city at once.
+A solid location page includes:

-- Testimonials or completed job photos from that area (with descriptive alt text, e.g., “kitchen remodel contractor Springfield OH”)
+- Testimonials or job photos from that town, with descriptive alt text like “kitchen remodel contractor Springfield OH”

-- Embedded Google Maps showing your service radius
+- An embedded map showing your service radius

 - A link back to your main services page